 How long can an open bottle last in the fridge?

-An opened bottle of white or rosé wine should be able to last for at least two to three days in fridge, if using a cork stopper.
-Some styles may keep going for up to five days, however.
+If you’re wondering how long wine can last after opening, a bottle of white or rosé wine should be able to keep going for at least two to three days in the fridge, if using a cork stopper.

-While some lighter styles of red wine can be chilled, it’s better to keep full bodied reds out of the kitchen fridge once opened – unless you’re briefly cooling them off a little before serving at ‘room temperature’, which is 16 to 18 degrees Celsius in wine terms.
+While some lighter styles of red wine can be chilled, it’s generally better to keep full-bodied reds out of the kitchen fridge once opened.

 ‘I nearly always have a bottle of tawny on the go in the fridge,’ said Decanter Port expert Richard Mayson in 2016.